apify/actor-whitepaper/pages/DATASET_SCHEMA.md

     "title": "Eshop products",
     "description": "Dataset containing the whole product catalog including prices and stock availability.",

-    // A JSON schema describing the dataset fields, with our extensions including description.
+    // A JSON schema object describing the dataset fields, with our extensions: the "title", "description", and "example" properties.
-    // TODO: maybe call this field "jsonSchema" or "schema" ?
+    // "example" is used to generate code and API examples for the Actor output.
     "fields": {
         "type": "object",
         "properties": {